superlistapp/super_native_extensions/super_clipboard/README.md

     final clipboard = Clipboard.instance;
     if (clipboard == null) {
-        return; // Clipboard is not supported on this platform.
+        return; // Clipboard API is not supported on this platform.
     }
     final reader = await clipboard.read();